frej/fast-export/README.md

    duplicate heads.
 2. Use the [head2branch plugin](./plugins/head2branch) to create a new named branch from an unnamed head.
-3. You can ignore unnamed heads with the `-ignore-unnamed-heads` option, which is appropriate in situations such as the extra heads being close commits (abandoned, unmerged changes).
+3. You can ignore unnamed heads with the `--ignore-unnamed-heads` option, which is appropriate in situations such as the extra heads being close commits (abandoned, unmerged changes).